 Happy feet!

-I’ve soaked my feet, taking a shower, wash my clothes and had a short nap.
-My devices are all charged and I think it’s time to go out and explore till Tomar.
+I’ve soaked my feet, taken a shower, washed my clothes and had a short nap.
+My devices are all charged and I think it’s time to go out and explore Tomar.

 Leaving Golega in the dark.
 A little chapel in Sao CaetanoOutside of Sao Caento is this creepy ghost town.
 Lots of buildings with collapsed tile roofs and not a soul around.
 This district has these handy signs as you enter town indicating the services available.
 Vila Nova de Barquinha had this cool church listed on the national historic register Sometimes trail signs are improvised.
 This one as I entered the eucalyptus forest After days of flat terrain, this hill was a bit shocking.
 Meelis passing me in the forest Water was plentiful.
 I counted at least five places where you could fill water bottles Bumper crop of prickly pear Giving my feet a breather for the last 2kCity street in Tomar central district with the Templar castle on the hill in the background